 Floss your teeth once a day.
 Flossing gets rid of food and plaque between the teeth, where your toothbrush cannot reach.
-If plaque stays between teeth, it can harden into tartar, which must be removed by a dentist.
+If plaque stays between teeth, it can harden into tartar, which must be removed by a dentist or hygienist.
 To floss:

 - Remove about an 18-inch strip of floss from the dispenser.